DATA-BACKED GUIDE · UPDATED JULY 2026

 Exterior house painting cost in the UK: render, masonry and woodwork

 A fresh coat on the outside of the house lifts the whole street view and protects the walls from British weather at the same time.
 Exterior work costs differently from interior because you are paying for access, weather-grade paint and a lot of careful prep on render, masonry and tired woodwork.
-The real prices below come from full exterior repaints, so you can see how the surfaces and the scaffolding shape the bill.
+The real prices on this page come from full exterior repaints, so you can see how the surfaces and the scaffolding shape the bill rather than guessing from a single average figure.

 The quick version